Sleep for Teenage Athletes Why It's Important and How Much They Need

 Evening Snacks for Teenage Athletes

-Evening snack ideas that contain protein include: Greek yogurt, cottage cheese, fruit smoothies, and high protein waffles and muffins.
-Capitalizing on a nutritious evening snack can give your body the nutrients it needs to recover and be ready to perform at your best the next day.
+Capitalizing on a nutritious evening snack can give teens the nutrients they need to recover and to be ready to perform at their best the next day.

 Start the Day with Breakfast